LimelightVision/LimelightDocs/docs/software_change_log.rst

 	* We currently support two types of models: Object Detection models, and Image classification models.
 		* Object detection models will provide "class IDs" and bounding boxes (just like our retroreflective targets) for all detected objects.
 This is perfect for real-time game piece tracking.
 			* Please contribute to the first-ever FRC object detection model by submitting images here: https://datasets.limelightvision.io/frc2023
+			* Use tx, ty, ta, and tclass networktables keys or the JSON dump to use detection networks

 		* Image classification models will ingest an image, and produce a single class label.
 			* To learn more and to start training your own models for Limelight, check out Teachable Machine by google.
 			* https://www.youtube.com/watch?v=T2qQGqZxkD0
 			* Image classifiers can be used to classify internal robot state, the state of field features, and so much more.
+			* Use the tclass networktables key to use these models.

 	* Limelight OS 2023.0 does not  provide the ability to upload custom models.
 This will be enabled shortly in 2023.1